-Brian Duyn is a true crossover singer who is at home performing classical music, musical theatre, jazz and pop.
+Brian Duyn is a true crossover artist who is at home performing classical music, musical theatre, jazz and pop.

 Brian Duyn was born and raised in Niagara on the Lake, Ontario.
 He attended Wilfrid Laurier University where he studied singing with Victor Martens.
 After completing his Bachelor of Music degree in 1993, Brian joined the cast of The Phantom of the Opera at the Pantages theatre in Toronto.
 During his six year run with the musical, Brian gave over 2600 performances playing several roles including Raoul and Ubaldo Piangi.
 He had the pleasure of working with many talented performers including Colm Wilkinson, Laird Mackintosh and Paul Stanley, the lead singer of KISS.